Curbside Organic Waste Collection Pilot Program

 • Just wondering why you cannot put paper towel, napkins and also soiled (Pizza, Hamburger, French Fries) boxes and containers into compost bin as its allowed in Saskatoon and Regina?

-ken asked 10 months ago
+ken asked over 1 year ago

 Thank you for your question!
 The reason we chose not to accept paper products into our compost stream is for two main reasons: